plone/plone.versioncheck/README.rst

 [I]nherited Pin
      unused pin.
 If older than active pin color is gray, if newer yellow.

+[O]rphaned
+    If tracked, it shows if the package in the given configuration was used at all.
+    Be careful with this information!
+    I.e. in a development buildout file other packages are used than in a live or continious integration buildout!
+    Color: Magenta

+[X] Unpinnend
+    Tracked, but no pin in versions sections were found.
+    Color: Red

 [U]pdate final release
     At PyPI there is a newer final version available (major, minor or bugfix).